Workplace Accessibility: How to Create An Accessible & Inclusive Organization

 • Have I provided my employees with opportunities for building empathy and understanding?

-Why Is an Accessible Workplace Important?
+Why Is Accessibility in the Workplace Important?

 Besides the legal requirement to provide an accessible workplace, doing so also shows your employees that they are seen.
 In other words, imagine working with a visible or invisible disability in a workplace that doesn’t recognize, much less accommodate, what you need to perform your job.
 How might your morale be?
 The short answer is – not positive.

 Low employee morale can negatively impact employees’ motivation, job performance, and even your ability to retain them.
 Creating an accessible and inclusive work environment can positively impact your company culture.
 That’s because your employees (and job applicants) will see that you value their needs.
+Shannon highlighted how The Hand Project helps people feel valued in the podcast, saying:

 In short, show your job applicants and employees you value them by prioritizing accessibility sooner rather than later.
+But how can you make your workplace more accessible?
+Read on to learn how.

 Federal and state disability legislation is constantly evolving, and the way we work continues to change as well.
 So, understanding how to accommodate your employees best must start with legal compliance.